- Offense will Start on the 40-yard line.

 If a player throws a punch, he is ejected immediately and cannot return for the tournament.
 If the team benches clear and it results in a fight both of the teams will be ejected and cannot return.
 IF A PLAYER WHO IS PUNCHED & RETALIATES BUT DOES NOT SWING BACK, WILL BE REQUIRED TO SIT OUT A SERIES.
 IF A PLAYER IS PUNCHED AND SWINGS BACK, HE WILL BE EJECTED FOR THE GAME.
 Each team is responsible for their fans, coaches and players!

 We encourage celebrations.
 However, we do not tolerate taunting.
 Keep it fun and keep it quick so as not to unnecessarily delay game play.
-If during a celebration you pass the other teams hash, you will be penalized for taunting.
+If during a celebration your players pass the other teams hash, you will be penalized for taunting.